 So my life continued with limitations, finger curvatures and partial numbness of my skin, pain, the fear of the next night and the next exacerbation.

-By that time, even my over eighty years old grandmother was more mobile than I was.
-She never made it clear that she was aware of that, but encouraged me, and cheered me up again and again.
+By that time, even my eighty-plus-year-old grandmother was more mobile than I was.
+She never made it clear that she was aware of that, but encouraged me and cheered me up again and again.
 Without lamenting and complaining about my condition, she accepted me exactly as I was.
 She always had the gist in mind, never the shell.
-I was first and foremost her granddaughter; rheumatism did not change the person I was for her despite the disease-related changes.
+I was first and foremost her granddaughter; rheumatism did not change the person I was for her, despite the disease-related changes.

 And then, all of a sudden, there was a rheumatic nodule on my left foot.
 Right beneath the buckle of my shoe, as if it had always been there.
 I was glad that at least, even if it bothered me, it didn’t hurt.